olaviinha/Pwst-it/README.md

 - Full screen (default: Z).
 Open/exit full screen mode.
 - Cancel (default: Esc).
 Closes/cancels different things on screen, depending on what's happening.

-## General acknowledgement
+## General acknowledgements
-- This was developed solely for my personal purpose.
+- This was developed solely for my personal purposes.
 It functions under that scope, and I don't intend to extend it outside of that scope.
 - It has been developed and tested only in Google Chrome.
 - Very likely has a number of bugs (at least in the rich-content-pasting functionality) which I aim to fix as they come along.